goatboynz/whmcs-gameservers-plugin/README.md

-# WHMCS Game Servers Plugin
+# WHMCS Game Servers Module

-A powerful WHMCS plugin that adds game server management capabilities to your hosting business.
-This plugin creates a beautiful, modern interface for selling game server hosting services with customizable product options, image galleries, and YouTube video integration.
+A powerful WHMCS addon module that adds game server management capabilities to your hosting business.
+This module creates a beautiful, modern interface for selling game server hosting services with customizable product options, image galleries, and YouTube video integration.

 ## Features